gcpetri/AeroCheck/README.md

 * pubspec.yaml</br>

 >**Run Mask Recognition Model in Python**
->* Ensure you have a Python virtual environment at your disposal (eg. Jupyter Notebook)
+>* Ensure you have a Python virtual environment at your disposal (eg. Jupyter Notebook, VSCode, PyCharm)
->* Run the train.py script with the data set in the appropriate directory
+>* Run the training.py script with the data set in the appropriate directory

 >**Download Executables**</br>
 > We are still in the detailed development stage of these systems ... no executables are currently available.</br>